Point Placing Strategies

 Computational Form + Strategies + Tactics

 Strategy without tactics is the slowest route to victory.
-Tactics without strategy is the noise before defeat.
+Tactics without strategy are the noise before defeat.

 Probably not Sun Tzu

 So far we’ve been looking at low-level topics like how to use—and get the most from—random() and noise().
 In the chapter, the focus is on the high-level structure of a program.
-To create more complex systems you must develop a clear understanding of your goal and create a plan to achieve that goal, divide that plan into sub-problems (decomposition) and create code to solve those sub-problems (implementation).
+To create more complex systems you must develop a clear understanding of your goal and create a plan to achieve that goal, divide that plan into sub-problems (decomposition), and create code to solve those sub-problems (implementation).

 When planning and coding a project, I tend to think in terms of strategies and tactics.